- InstituteUniversity of Lethbridge

 My teachers always believed in me and showed me that I could do anything.
 I decided I wanted to become a teacher, too.

 I'd spend hours on the internet exploring my options.
 Eventually I determined that the University of Lethbridge was a good fit for me.
 It was close to home, they have a really good education program, and after talking to a number of teachers, friends, and family, I thought it sounded like a great institution.

 When it came time to apply in grade 12 I’d already hunted for scholarships and I thought I was ready.
 But then I got scared and changed my mind.
 I decided I didn’t want to go straight to university, I wanted to use a stepping stone to get there.
 So I talked to a few academic advisors, and decided to apply to Lethbridge College for my first year of post-secondary—easily one of the best choices I’ve ever made.

-After my first year in college, I transferred easily to the University of Lethbridge, and I’m now entering the third year of my combined Bachelor of Science & Education (majoring in Math).
+After my first year in college, I transferred easily to the University of Lethbridge, and I’m now entering the fifth and final year of my combined Bachelor of Science & Education (majoring in Math).
 When I’m not nerding out on math homework, I’m probably working out in the campus gym or playing roller derby.